pk711/Bookstore/README.md

 # Bookstore

-### Restful API for bookstore in Java using Spring and H2.
+### RESTful API for bookstore in Java using Spring and H2.

 ## Features
 Basic CRUD for books with create, delete, read and update operations.